AdaCore/spark2014/lrm/source/packages.rst

    with
       Refined_State => (Q1 => Q.Child.C1, Q2 => Hidden_State)
    is
-      -- Q1 and Q2 may not be denoted here but the constituents -- Q.Child.C1 and Hidden_State may be
+      -- Q1 and Q2 shall not be denoted here but the constituents -- Q.Child.C1 and Hidden_State may be

       procedure Init_Q1